cmilando/contam-prj-build-doc/docs/source/flow_paths.rst

 Windows
 -----------------------------------
-* Two types of windows exist:
+* Two types of windows exist: ### save for later energyplus windows
 * glass windows (multiplier = 0) have prefix “wind” .
 No wind pressure profile.
 2-way flow element with one opening.
 No schedule.
 * Use spreadsheet to get:
 * Height (some multiplier of room height)
 * Width (some multiplier of room width)
 * Flow path is XX relative height
+* Right click on wall to have a window and select "flow path"
+* If not already done yet, double click on icon to load libraries (insert screenshot)
+* Select flow paths library and copy from library elements to "Load project elements"
+* Select window (wdop; etc.) for the Flow Element name
+* From previous calculation on flow path relative height, add this to the Flow Path Reletaive Elevation
 * Icons located in the middle of the wall, position matters for the glass window, not ‘wdop’
 * Operable windows (4x4), prefix “wdop”, smaller to simulate cracking the window half open (schedule = closed).
 This has a wind pressure profile (variable).
 2-way flow element with two opening
-* Both have Discharge parameter = 0.78
+* Both (what is both?) have Discharge parameter (coefficient) = 0.78 --> not both, just need the coeff
+* Confirm when you need the operable window and the window flow path element
+* Copy and paste a window onto each outside wall that contains a window

 Doors
 -----------------------------------